tidymodels/rules/README.md

 ## Introduction

-rules is a “[parsnip](https://parsnip.tidymodels.org/)-adjacent” package with model definitions for different rule-based models, including:
+rules is a [parsnip](https://parsnip.tidymodels.org/) extension package with model definitions for rule-based models, including:

 -   cubist models that have discrete rule sets that contain linear models with an ensemble method similar to boosting